Brown & Michaels

 Derivation Proceeding - (new with the 2011 America Invents Act) - With the change to "first to file" in the 2011 Act, interferences are replaced by derivation proceedings, which determine whether the inventor named in an earlier filed application derived the claimed invention from the inventor of an application filed later, and the earlier filed application was filed without authorization.
 Derivation proceeding petitions may be filed only within the 1-year period beginning on the date of the first publication of a claim to an invention that is the same or substantially the same.
 A derivation proceeding is basically a lawsuit before the PTAB, in which each side gets to present evidence and take testimony.

 Design Patent - a special kind of patent which covers the ornamental appearance of a useful object.
-Design patents have a 14-year term, starting on the date of issue (15 years, for design patents based on applications filed after May 13, 2015, three months after the date that the USA files the paperwork to ratify the Hague Agreement, which is expected to occur in Spring 2015 (as of October 2014)).
+Design patents have a 14-year term, starting on the date of issue (due to increase to 15 years, for design patents based on applications filed after May 13, 2015, three months after the date that the USA files the paperwork to ratify the Hague Agreement, which is expected to occur in Spring 2015 (as of October 2014)).
 For more information see our Patents FAQ page.

 Design Registration - term used in some countries for something similar to "Design Patents" in the US.
 Also called "industrial design" in some countries.
 See also Hague Agreement.